Cataract Surgery and Lens Implant Options in Lee's Summit

 There are no other effective treatments for a cataract other than surgical removal.
 The cataract eye surgery typically takes less than 15 minutes.
 It is performed under topical anesthesia requiring no stitches.
 During the eye surgery, the natural lens is replaced with an artificial implant.
 The material constituting the implant has been proven completely safe and effective.

-Is Cataract Eye Surgery Safe?
+Cataract Surgery Education

 Premium Lens Implants for Vision Correction Solutions